What is a Foreign Trade Zone?

 In 1948 the Port of San Francisco received a Grant of Authority to establish, operate, promote and maintain Foreign Trade Zone #3 for the City and County of San Francisco.
-The geographic scope of FTZ #3 has since been expanded to include all of San Francisco and San Mateo Counties with subzones across San Francisco Bay in Contra Costa County.
+The geographic scope of FTZ #3 has since been expanded to include all of San Francisco, San Mateo, Marin, Contra Costa, and Solano Counties, and most of Napa and Sonoma Counties.

 Jim Maloney, Maritime Marketing Manager